GandhiCloud/mcm-120/mutual-app/readme.md

 ## Steps

-1. Download the this project from the git
+1. Download the this project from git

 2. Change the below values according to your cluster in the `/src/mutual-subscription/21-placement.yaml` file